diogro/expressionVariance-manuscript/main.md

 ## Gene level statistics

-We use populational and evolutionary gene-level statistics to link processes that potentially influence variation in gene expression to the observed variation rank.
+We use gene-level statistics capturing evolutionary and population variation to link processes that potentially influence variation in gene expression to the observed variation rank.
 We focus on 3 gene-level measures: nucleotide diversity, (substitutions?), and gene expression connectivity.
 Diversity is
 used as a proxy for cis-regulation sites, and we expect variation to increase with diversity.